BigThinkAI-UMD/BitCamp-hacker/README.md

 **ONCE DONE WORKING, YOU DEACTIVATE THE ENVIRONMENT BY RUNNING `deactivate`**

+**For Conda:**

+Create a new virtual environment with the following command.
+When conda asks you to proceeed press 'y':
+`conda create --name <my-env>`

+Then, you can activate the command with the following command:
+`conda activate <my-env>`

+To deactivate, run:
+`conda deactivate`

+## Dependencies

+This project requires the following dependencies to be installed:

 Now, it is time to install the necessary dependencies.

 **Run `pip install -r requirements.txt`**

+You can also install the dependinces manually, please install the packages below using the **same version**

+opencv-python==4.7.0.68
+mediapipe==0.9.0.1
+scikit-learn==1.2.0